derhansen/derhansen.github.io/_posts/2023-10-01-do-not-reuse-typo3-querybuilder-instances.md

 I was recently involved in refactoring an older codebase in a TYPO3 project.
 One part of that codebase was a data import which was created using a Symfony console command.
 The command basically fetched data from an external data source and imported/updated existing records in the TYPO3 database.
-While executing the command, During execution, I noticed that it was quite slow.
+During execution, I noticed that it was quite slow.
 What's more, it appeared that the routine slowed down as more records were processed, indicating a bottleneck in the code.
 After some investigation, it became evident that the slow performance was caused by the TYPO3 `QueryBuilder`, which was instantiated globally in the Symfony command and then reused in several functions.

 The TYPO3 documentation advises against reusing the `QueryBuilder`, emphasizing that it holds an internal state.